nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-08-09-intellectual_property_llc.md

 Patents protect inventions and grant the patent holder the exclusive right to make, use, or sell the invention for a specified period.

-There are three primary types of patents: utility, design, and plant patents.
+There are three primary types of patents:

-Utility patents protect new and useful inventions or discoveries, design patents protect ornamental designs, and plant patents protect new and distinct plant varieties.
+1. **Utility Patents**: protect new and useful inventions or discoveries

+2. **Design Patents**: protect ornamental designs

+3. **Plant Patents**: protect new and distinct plant varieties

 ### Trademarks